 WSU Sociology Program Strengths

-- The Department of Sociology at Washington State University is home to several award-winning faculty members and has been consistently ranked among the top programs in the nation.
+- The Department of Sociology at WSU’s College of Arts and Sciences is home to several award-winning faculty members and has been consistently ranked among the top programs in the nation.

 - Research is important to sociologists—undergraduate students have unique opportunities to work with faculty and graduate students pursuing a wide array of fascinating research topics.